In 2022, tuition for full-time students at American Baptist College was $11,160 a year.

-Tuition was the same price in 2022 compare to the year before.
-On average, colleges raise tuition about 3% each year.
+Tuition was the same price in 2023 compare to the year before.
+On average, college tuition goes up about 3% every year.

-Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students pay a lot less than the sticker price after grants, scholarships, and tuition discounts kick in.
-Additionally, student loans can make theprice of collegefeel more doable until you're done with college.
+If this makes attending the college of your dreams sound impossible, remember, the advertized cost of tuition doesn't mean much if you plan to use financial aid to help pay for college.
+Many students owe way less than the total tuition after grants, scholarships, and tuition discounts kick in.
+And, student loans can make theactual cost of attending college feel more doable until you're done with college.

-American Baptist College is a private, religious institution, which means it has the same tuition for students from Tennessee as it does for residents from other states.
+American Baptist College is a private, religious institution, so it has the same tuition for students from Tennessee as it does for residents from other states.

 Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to verify your state's guidelines for how to qualify for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on where you live.
+Don't forget to verify your state's criteria for in-state residency.
+Each state has different requirements to qualify as in-state resident.
+Most states require students to have resided in the state for a certain period of time before qualifying.
+There may be additional requirements as well, depending on the state you and your parents currently reside in.

 Explore other Tennessee colleges